saugatapaul1010/Self-Driving-Car/README.md

 # How to Use the model?
-Download the [dataset](https://drive.google.com/file/d/18YHLAJqsZFYNH7spDt5z4Pcml8HpIn3l/view) and extract into the repository folder
+Download the [dataset](https://drive.google.com/file/d/18YHLAJqsZFYNH7spDt5z4Pcml8HpIn3l/view) from my google drive attachment and extract into the repository root folder

 Use `python train.py` to train the model